secureblue/secureblue.github.io/README.md

 # secureblue.io

 This repo contains the source files of [secureblue's static website](https://esselownitro.github.io) (provisory domain), generated using Jekyll and currently being deployed to GitHub Pages.
 We plan on deploying to Cloudflare Pages in the future.
-It is a fork of [GrapheneOS's static website](https://github.com/GrapheneOS/grapheneos.org) and borrows pieces of HTML and general ideas from it as well as a mostly , but uses a website generation workflow we consider more convenient.
+It is a fork of [GrapheneOS's static website](https://github.com/GrapheneOS/grapheneos.org) and borrows pieces of HTML and general ideas from it as well as a mostly identical CSS, but uses a website generation workflow we consider more convenient.

 ## Content